From Drunk Dude to Dude Making a Difference

 10/2012 Started composting and vermiculture

 10/2012 Started growing some of my own food

 10/2012 Started to make foods from scratch that I would normally buy

 10/2012 Started to make things I would normally buy and learn how to be more self sufficient

-10/2012 Started to eat vegan at least five days per week
+10/2012 Started to eat plant-based at least five days per week

 11/2012 Embarked on my first money less adventure and flew one way to Cabo.
 This was the beginning of experiencing that I could live on much less money than I had thought.